Animals that love you often try to sleep near you.

 Dogs portray different kinds of acts through many gestures.
 For example, your dog standing over you means asserting dominance.

 On the other hand, sleeping on you means an act of love.
-Some dogs will simply try to sleep next to you.
-Even after you give them a lot of pillows!
+Some dogs will try to sleep next to you even after giving them many pillows!

 Solution: Let Your Dog Sleep with You